wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 bring us close relationship to work as partner.
-This new architecture significantly changes the way tracking end customer analytic data in communicate with a central system that receives and stores data, while also allowing to visualize these data in a meaningful way.
+This new architecture significantly changes the way tracking end customer analytic data in communicate with a central system that receives and stores data, while also allowing to visualize these close to real time data in a meaningful way.
 It brings performance and cost benefits and will definitively leverage our sales in this segment.
-This is what the market needs: solutions that add value while at the same time reducing the complexity of the integration to our platform would let us more focusing to deliver more customer value feature delivery.”
+This is what the market needs: solutions that add value while at the same time reducing the complexity of the integration to our platform would let us more focusing to deliver more customer value and feature delivery.”